Kitware/vtk-js/Sources/Rendering/Core/RenderWindowInteractor/api.md

 ### Caveats
 vtkRenderWindowInteractor routes events through VTK's command/observer design pattern.
-That is, when vtkRenderWindowInteractor (actually, one of its subclasses) sees a event, it translates this into a VTK event using the InvokeEvent() method.
-Then any vtkInteractorObservers registered for that event are expected to respond as appropriate.
+That is, when vtkRenderWindowInteractor (actually, one of its subclasses) sees an event, it translates it into a VTK event using the InvokeEvent() method.
+Afterward, any vtkInteractorObservers registered for that event are expected to respond appropriately.